Featured Image: OIFF 2017

 Synopsis: You wish you looked this cool playing with nerf guns as a kid.
 Pennsylvania filmmaker Wilder Troxell has put this epiphany to the big screen in quite the ambitious feature.
 In something you can almost call “Son of Rambo” meets “Rugrats”, this fantasy war film is a heart-melting, coming of age tale hidden in plain sight.
 Rounding off OIFF’s more family oriented block on Sunday August 5th, be sure to bring the whole family to check this one out.
 And don’t let the high-tech weaponry deter you in doing so, after all, you just have to remember, It’s Just A Game.

 Film Festival Details

-The 2017 Oceanside Film Festival will be held from August 6-13, with screenings taking place at the Brooks Theatre and Star Theatre in downtown Oceanside.
+The 2018 Oceanside Film Festival will be held from August 1st-5th, with screenings taking place at the Brooks Theatre in downtown Oceanside.
 With so much to do in the area consider making an evening of it and dining at a local restaurant before or after the film festival.
 To see where to eat in Oceanside visit our Oceanside Dining Page.